Return to Instruction and Student Life links

 Download a PDF of this page (Adobe Acrobat Reader Required).

-- Men’s Volleyball entered the National Volleyball Tournament unranked and finished third in the nation.
+- Women’s Volleyball competed in the National Volleyball Tournament and received the Boilermaker Pride Award.

-- Boiler Challenge Program - 121 different groups, totaling nearly 3,000 people participated in the Low Challenge and High Team Challenge Course.
-2,148 or 73% of our participants were Purdue students.
+- Boiler Challenge Program - 125 different groups, totaling 2,695 people participated in the Low Challenge and High Team Challenge Course.
+1,943 of our participants were Purdue students.

 1The academic period of 2005-06 experienced a decrease in participations.
 This was an expected change due to intramural fees set in place for the first time.